Lakshmi711/Final-Year-Project/README.md

    git clone https://github.com/Lakshmi711/Smart-Agriculture-Growth-Monitoring-IoT.git
 4.Open final_agriculture.ino in Arduino IDE.

-5. Update the following in the code:
+5.Update the following in the code:

-6. Wi-Fi SSID & Password
+6.Wi-Fi SSID & Password

-7. Ubidots Token
+7.Ubidots Token

-7. Google Script URL
+8.Google Script URL

-8.Upload the code to the ESP32.
+9.Upload the code to the ESP32.

-9. Open Serial Monitor to check live readings and confirm data transmission.
+10. Open Serial Monitor to check live readings and confirm data transmission.

 ## 🛠 Technologies Used